Do we really need yet another article about “X sales words to avoid”

 Right in theory, wrong in execution.

-The obvious issue is that if you need an example (especially more than a couple times in a call), it’s a symptom that you’re not presenting your solution in a way that the prospect can visualizer themselves using without prodding on your part.
+The obvious issue is that if you need an example (especially more than a couple times in a call), it’s a symptom that you’re not presenting your sales pitch in a way that the prospect can visualizer themselves using without prodding on your part.

 This is easier said than done.
 It requires a deep understanding of your prospect’s day-in-the-life.